 “By the time the Beatles actually appeared on the stage at Carnegie Hall, there wasn’t a person in the house who didn’t know exactly what to do: flip, wig-out, flake, swan, fall, get zonked-or at least try.

 Most did what was expected of them and went home disappointed.
-Disappointed because nothing really passed from the stage to the audience that night, nor from one member of the audience to another.
-There was mayhem and clapping of hands, but none of the exultation, no sense of a shared experience.”
+Disappointed because nothing really passed from the stage to the audience that night, nor from one member of the audience to another unless some of them went on to Find a fuck buddy to make up for what a disappointment the show was.
+There was mayhem and clapping of hands, but none of the exultation, no sense of a shared experience.

 There’s practically nothing in this snooty piece that I agree with now.
 The songs they performed that night at Carnegie Hall – “Please please me”, “I saw her standing there”, “Love me do”, “I want to hold your hand” — were all quite excellent, but I couldn’t actually hear them over the of the audience bedlam.
 I didn’t become a big fan until the following year with the 1965 release of the superb album Rubber Soul, followed shortly by the equally terrific Revolver in 1966.